Neural Characteristic Activation Analysis and Geometric Parameterization for ReLU Networks: Neural Characteristic Activation Analysis for ReLU Networks

-\begin{definition} The ReLU activation function \eqref{eq:relu} is active for positive arguments $s>0$ and inactive for negative arguments $s<0$.
-For a neuron with ReLU activation, the \emph{characteristic activation set} $\bd$ is defined by a set of input locations such that $s=0$:
+Noticing that the ReLU activation function \eqref{eq:relu} is active for positive arguments $s>0$ and inactive for negative arguments $s<0$, we introduce a novel concept called \emph{characteristic activation boundary (CAB)} at the cut-off point $s=0$ (i.e., the point with zero pre-activations), which will play a central role in our proposed characteristic activation analysis. \begin{definition}[CAB] The \emph{characteristic activation boundary (CAB)} for a ReLU unit is defined by the set of input locations with zero pre-activations:

-In other words, it forms a \emph{characteristic boundary} $\bd$ for each neuron, which is an $(n-1)$-dimensional hyperplane that separates the active and inactive regions of a ReLU unit in the input space $\bbR^n$. \end{definition} \begin{definition} We define a representative point $\bfphi$ that lies on the characteristic boundary $\bd$ as
+A CAB is an $(n-1)$-dimensional hyperplane that separates the active and inactive regions of a ReLU unit in the input space $\bbR^n$.
+Fig~\ref{fig:visualization-2d:subplot-a} visualizes a CAB in $\bbR^2$. \end{definition} \begin{definition}[Spatial location] The \emph{spatial location} of a CAB is defined as

-We refer to the point $\bfphi$ as the \emph{spatial location} of $\bd$ and the vector that goes from the origin to the point $\bfphi$ as the \emph{characteristic vector} of $\bd$ (i.e., shortest path between the origin and $\bd$).
-The spatial location (or the characteristic vector) $\bfphi$ uniquely determines the characteristic set/boundary. \end{definition}
+which is a point on the corresponding CAB since $\bfw^{\T} \bfphi + b = 0$.
+Not that the vector that goes from the origin to $\bfphi$ specifies the shortest path between the origin and the CAB.
+Therefore, each spatial location uniquely determines a CAB.
+Fig~\ref{fig:visualization-2d:subplot-a} visualizes the spatial location of a CAB in $\bbR^2$.
+CABs play a critical role in ReLU networks, since they effectively specify the locations of ReLU features (i.e., non-linearities) which serve as the building blocks for the decision boundaries. \end{definition}